Extreme Prejudice (film): Plot

-At an Independence Day festival, Benteen confronts Bailey while the soldiers prepare to attack Bailey's private army.
-Hackett, who has given elimination orders for everyone, including Benteen, is caught murdering Bailey's accountant by McRose.
-It is revealed that there never was a mission, that Hackett is actually Bailey's partner, and that all the other soldiers were assigned to die.
-The town erupts into a massive gunfight, with the remaining soldiers going after Hackett as Benteen and Sarita escape in a Jeep.
-Eventually, Hackett is gunned down by the soldiers, who are then in turn all killed by Bailey's men.
+At an Independence Day festival, Benteen confronts Bailey while the soldiers prepare to attack Bailey's private army - telling them to "[terminate] with extreme prejudice," including Benteen.
+Hackett is caught murdering Bailey's accountant by his right-hand man McRose.
+It is revealed that there never was a sanctioned mission - Hackett was actually Bailey's former partner who Bailey stopped cutting in, and now he is trying to get his money while covering up his own involvement in the drug trade.
+The orders to the "Zombie Unit" were all forged by Hackett, who intends for them to die at the mission's conclusion.

+Atwater warns Benteen about Hackett's orders to be shot on sight and tells Benteen to go for himself.
+The town erupts into a massive gunfight, with the surviving Zombie Unit fending off both Hackett and Bailey's men, as Benteen and Sarita escape in a Jeep.
+McRose guns down Hackett before he himself is killed, along with the rest of the Unit.

 Afterwards, Benteen and Bailey confront each other again in a duel.
-Benteen pleads with Bailey to surrender, but Bailey refuses and is ultimately shot to death.
-Benteen strikes a deal with Bailey's right-hand man, Lupo, allowing him to take over the local drug business in exchange for being allowed to leave Mexico unharmed with Salita; Lupo advises Benteen to return the favor for him someday, as the two walk off to an uncertain future.
+Benteen pleads with Bailey to surrender, but Bailey refuses, fires at Benteen, and Benteen shoots him to death.
+Benteen strikes a deal with Bailey's right-hand man, Lupo, allowing him to take over the local drug business in exchange for being allowed to leave Mexico unharmed with Sarita; Lupo advises Benteen to return the favor for him someday, as the two walk off to an uncertain future.